Annual Fog Fest Essay Contest

-The Essay needs to be a minimum of 500 words, and a maximum of 1000 words.
+The essay needs to be a minimum of 500 words and a maximum of 1000 words.
 The contest is open to any person, any age.
-Deadline for entries is September 15, 2018.
-Entries are to be submitted to: email@example.com
+Deadline for entries is September 15, 2019.

-The winner is invited to read their essay and receive their prize on Sunday morning at the Main Stage during the Festival.
-Entries can be submitted via e-mail, on a Word document, or even handwritten.
-Please include your full name, address and best telephone number and/or e-mail address to reach you.
-Questions?
-Please contact Contest Coordinator Vicki Sundstrom at firstname.lastname@example.org
+The winners are invited to read their essays and receive their prize on Sunday morning at the Main Stage, Sunday September 29th.
+Entries can be submitted via e-mail in a Word document.
+Please include your full name, age, address and best telephone number and/or e-mail address to reach you.

 Contest and prizes subject to change based on participation.